• Skip to secondary menu

 What’s involved?
 It’s complicated but essentially you use the free bets that bookmakers give away to make a guaranteed profit

 Requirements for success: Unless you’re super confident it’s best to sign up with a matched betting service.
-The maths is complicated but if you are good at following instructions it’s not a problem if you don’t have a head for numbers.
+The maths is complicated but if you are good at following instructions it’s not a problem if you don’t have a head for numbers, I certainly don’t and I made plenty of money from it for a few years.

 Earning potential: A decent part-time wage